shelbyjoji/RprogrammingRday/README.md

 # RprogrammingRday
 Project for R day Group 6

+Coronary artery disease (CAD), caused by narrowing of arteries from fat deposits, has been one among the major heart diseases that affect the country.
+Coronary artery disease may or may not be present with symptoms and, if left untreated, it could lead to life-threatening heart blockages.

+Exercise stress test is a cost effective and easy way to analyze the stain on heart and thereby help diagnose coronary artery disease.
+Although stress test is not a conclusive way to measure the severity of coronary artery disease, it helps avoid expensive angiogram procedure for people who otherwise have normal vessels.

+For this project, we used data from 180 patients, who exhibited symptoms of coronary artery disease and were subjected to exercise stress test and was investigated for this research study.
+Dataset was obtained from UC Irvine machine learning repository.
+This is project explores factors relating to presence or absence of coronary artery disease(CAD).
+Dataset has 180 observations and 14 variables.
+The analysis attempts to answer the question, "Which factors influence the presence heart disease the most?"

+The aim of the project is to develop a model that predicts the binary outcome: what factors predicts the presence of heart disease?'

 There are 14 columns in the dataset, where the patient_id column is a unique and random identifier.
 The remaining 13 features are described in the section below.

 slope_of_peak_exercise_st_segment (type: int): the slope of the peak exercise ST segment, an electrocardiography read out indicating quality of blood flow to the heart